-For offshore wind farms in particular, one of the major challenges is the loss of power as electricity is transported from one place to another, otherwise known as transmission loss.
+For offshore wind farms in particular, one of the major challenges is the loss of power as electricity is transported from one place to another.
+This is otherwise known as transmission loss.

-Electricity generated offshore is sent through cables buried in the seabed and can often travel tens of kilometres before it reaches an end-user, meaning transmission loss can become a serious issue once the distance is too far from shore.
+Electricity generated offshore is sent through cables buried in the seabed, often travelling tens of kilometres before it reaches an end user.
+Transmission loss can become a serious issue once the distance is too far from shore.

-Electricity is normally generated, transmitted and distributed as alternating current (AC).
-AC, which is mostly used in our homes to power everyday items such as a kettle and toaster, is a type of electrical current in which the direction of the flow of electrons – the building block of electricity – switches back and forth at regular intervals or cycles.
+Electricity is normally generated, transmitted, and distributed as alternating current (AC).
+AC, most commonly used in our homes to power everyday items like a kettle or toaster, is a type of electrical current in which the direction of the flow of electrons – the building block of electricity – switches back and forth at regular intervals or cycles.

-Though DC isn’t used as frequently in our homes, it is seen as a much better way to transport electricity over long distances as it is much less prone to transmission loss compared to AC.
+Though DC isn’t used as frequently in our homes, it is seen as a much better way to transport electricity over long distances.
+Thus, it is much less prone to transmission loss compared to AC.

 “In terms of AC, when the distance is very long from the point of generation to the point of consumption, then you may have significant transmission losses,” Professor Ugalde-Loo explains.

-“If we think about some of the big wind farms beyond 70 km off the coast of the UK who are trying to get that power to be useful onshore, if they were to transmit through AC, they will incur considerable losses, which can be extremely costly.
+“If we think about some of the big wind farms, beyond 70 kilometres off the coast of the UK, trying to get that power to be useful onshore, by transmitting through AC, they will incur considerable losses, which can be extremely costly.

 “You’re essentially losing some of the resource, and that is why DC is very useful.”

-Existing infrastructure can be upgraded to medium-voltage direct current (MVDC) and high-voltage direct current (HVDC) systems so that AC can be readily converted to DC and then transported over long distances.
+Existing infrastructure can be upgraded to medium-voltage direct current (MVDC) and high-voltage direct current (HVDC) systems.
+AC can then be readily converted to DC and transported over long distances.

 The Welsh connection

-Alongside Scottish Power Electrical Networks (SPEN), our academics recently took part in a retrofitting project, entitled Angle-DC, to overcome limitations of integrating renewables, including wind energy, from the Isle of Anglesey to the mainland at Bangor.
+Alongside Scottish Power Electrical Networks (SPEN), our academics recently took part in a retrofitting project.
+Entitled ‘Angle-DC’, its aim was to overcome limitations of integrating renewables, including wind energy, from the Isle of Anglesey to the mainland at Bangor.

-Through the provision of simulation studies, models, and technical recommendations, the university helped secure a £13.5m investment in the project from Ofgem, with a further £1.5m coming from SPEN, to convert the existing AC line to MVDC.
+Through the provision of simulation studies, models, and technical recommendations, the university helped secure a £13.5 million investment in the project from Ofgem, with a further £1.5 million coming from SPEN, to convert the existing AC line to MVDC.